laravel/fortify/README.md

 'views' => false,
 ```

+Note that disabling views still requires you to define a `password.reset` for resetting passwords.
+This is because internally Fortify makes use of Laravel's `PasswordBroker` to send a `ResetPassword` notification to the user which makes use of this route to direct the user to the proper page to reset their password.

 ### Authentication

 To get started, we need to instruct Fortify how to return our `login` view.
 Remember, Fortify is a headless authentication library.
 If you would like a frontend implementation of Fortify that is already completed for you, you should use [Laravel Jetstream](https://jetstream.laravel.com).